MarkLogic Node.js API -- Working with Binary Documents

 .catch((error) => console.log(error));

-In the code above we are first calling the db.documents.probe() method which allows us to actually see the Content-Type of the document which later on we can reuse.
-Further to this we also check the existence of the Content-Range header, extract the start and end bytes and build our header that we will return along with the 206 status code.
+In the code above, we first call db.documents.probe() to get the document’s Content-Type for later reuse.
+Then we check for the Content-Range header, extract the start and end bytes, and build the header we’ll return along with the 206 status code.

-It's important to note that when returning the 206 status code some calculation is also required to get the right length of data and pass that in via the appropriate headers.
-So, for example, if we were to request bytes 0-100 from a file that has a total content length of 1000 we need to specify the following headers:
+When returning the 206 status code, some arithmetic is needed to get the right data length into the appropriate headers.
+For example, if we request bytes 0-100 from a file with a total content length of 1000, we’d set these headers:

 Content-Range: 'bytes 0-100/1000'